 What goes around that comes around

-At the same time, the development of the most complete guide would be a never-ending story as at the time of writing we had more than 7000 checks of security configuration settings for the SAP platform.
+The development of the most complete guide would be a never-ending story as at the time of writing we had more than 7000 checks of security configuration settings for the SAP platform.

 In addition to major all-purpose checks, each of 9 critical areas contains a subsection called “Further steps”.
-This subsection gives major guidelines and instructions on what should be done in the second and third place, and then how to further securely configure each particular item.
+This subsection gives major guidelines and instructions on what should be done in the second and third place, and then how to securely configure each particular item.
 The recommended guidelines are not always mandatory and sometimes depend on a specific SAP solution.

-In terms of quality, this makes the present Guide different from the SAP best practices that also contain few items, but do not cover the overall picture, as well as from best practices by ISACA and DSAG that have a lot of items, but the priorities are unclear and too complicated for the first step.
-Though these papers are highly valuable and absolutely necessary as next steps and they are mentioned in Further steps” areas.
+In terms of quality, this makes the present guide different from the SAP best practices that also contain few items, but do not cover the overall picture, as well as from best practices by ISACA and DSAG that have a lot of items, but the priorities are unclear and too complicated for beginners.
+Though these papers are highly valuable and absolutely necessary as next steps and they are mentioned in “Further steps” areas.

-And finally, you are ready to use the guideline itself (click here), made with help of overwhelming experience of ERPScan research team.
+And finally, you are ready to use the guideline itself (click here), made with the help of overwhelming experience of ERPScan research team.
 Read, learn, stay secured!